ropensci/rtweet/README.md

 library(rtweet)
 ```

-To install the most recent version of `rtweet` run the following code in R:
+To install the most recent development version of `rtweet` run the following code in R:
 ```{r}
 if (packageVersion("devtools") < 1.6) {
   install.packages("devtools")